containerum/containerum-docs/content/platform/components/api-gateway.md

   helm install containerum/api-gateway
   ```

-  Now you can proceed to [installing the auth component](/platform/components/auth).
+  Now you can proceed to [installing the user-manager component](/platform/components/user-manager).